 A deck often serves the purpose of providing an area to relax, cook, dine, and entertain guests.
 A deck is similar to a patio in several ways, but the main distinction is that a deck is usually elevated, and made of wood or composite materials, while patios are at a ground level and are often made of stone or cement.

 Decks can be attached to your home or detached.
 Either way, a building permit is generally required for this type of upgrade, which means a site plan would benefit the project and/or be required as part of the building permitting process.

 Planning for a new deck construction helps ascertain costs, materials and layout that you’ll go with.
 Let’s overview the costs, the price breakdown and advantages along with disadvantages of an exterior deck.

-While a professionally installed deck can cost as little as $10.10 per sq. ft. for materials and labor, the real world average cost is closer to $25.00 to $35,00 per sq. ft. installed, depending on the project scope, choice of materials, contractor doing the work, and local real estate values.
+While a professionally installed deck can cost as little as $10.50 per square foot for materials and labor, the real world average cost is closer to $25.00 to $45.00 per sq. ft. installed, depending on the project scope, choice of materials, choice of a contractor doing the work, and local real estate values.
 If you are looking to save on costs, then the best advice is to lower the overall size of your deck.

 - small decks – under 200 sq. ft. – for relaxation mainly